Police Hunt Man Accused Of Killing Cop And Pregnant Ex-Girlfriend

 Doctors pronounced Clayton dead a short time later at Orlando Regional Medical Center.

-An Orange County Sheriff’s Deputy was killed in an automobile crash while responding to the search on a motorcycle.
+An Orange County sheriff’s deputy on a motorcycle was killed in an automobile crash while responding to the search.
 Deputy First Class Norman Lewis was an 11-year veteran of the force, his department said.

 Mina warned at Monday’s press conference that anyone harboring Loyd would be punished.

-Note: This story has been updated with news of the increased reward money.